Sony A7R IV Review:

 But I believe that for the time being, this camera will suffice to sharpen my photography skills.

-I put this camera’s features to the test in various situations to learn more about its capabilities, which blew me away.
+I tested this camera’s features in various situations to learn more about its capabilities, which blew me away.

-Before using this camera, I used a Sony 7iii, which was also quite good, but the design tweaks on the Sony A7R IV make it handle better than the A7R III before.
+Before using this camera, I used a Sony 7iii, which was also quite good, but the design tweaks on the Sony A7R IV make it handle better than the A7R III.

 The resolution puts it far ahead of this camera’s full-frame mirrorless competitors in megapixels.